evfro/hybridsvd/README.md

 If you just want to see all the results, simply open `View_all_results.ipynb` notebook.
 You can do it directly on Github.
 All other notebooks (with code) can also be viewed with Github.

+**Update for reviewers:** The results for cold-start experiments are updated.
+Previously submitted results for the SVD models were based on suboptimal rank choice and were lower than they should be.

 ## Preparing environment for experimentation
 **NOTE:** Only Linux environment is supported.
 The code has been tested on Ubuntu 14.04.